apache/pulsar/site2/docs/client-libraries-java.md

 > Note:
 >
-> Batch receive policy can limit the number and size of messages in a single batch, and can specify a timeout for waiting for enough messages.
+> Batch receive policy can limit the number and bytes of messages in a single batch, and can specify a timeout for waiting for enough messages.
 >
-> The batch receive will be completed as long as any one of the conditions(has enough number of messages, has enough of size of messages, wait timeout) is met.
+> The batch receive will be completed as long as any one of the conditions(has enough number of messages, has enough of bytes of messages, wait timeout) is met.
 >
 > ```java
 > Consumer consumer = client.newConsumer()